 I

-and the means to polish the outward appearance of frustrated hearts like mine.
+religious leaders and the means to polish the outward appearance of frustrated

 Yet,

-I would like you to know that I believe the true purpose of governance—the
+I would like you to know that I believe the true purpose of governance, which

-preservation of freedom and individual rights—has been lost and that you have
+is the preservation of freedom and individual rights, has been lost and that

 It